1998 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth)

 Business strike Close AM pennies also command substantial prices, with an MS69 Red example reaching $2,220, while Wide AM varieties in MS67 grades have sold for $725–$940.
 Even lower-graded proof examples maintain strong values, with PR60–PR68 Close AM specimens ranging from $423 to $1,265.
 These impressive prices for relatively recent coins prove that valuable pennies aren’t limited to early dates or major errors.

-Numismatically, the 1998 penny is notable for the “Wide AM” reverse variety.
-This error occurred when business strike coins were accidentally struck with proof-style dies, widening the space between the letters “A” and “M” in “AMERICA.”
-Over 100,000 examples are believed to exist from multiple dies, making it an accessible yet significant variety for collectors.
+Numismatically, the 1998 penny is most notable for the “Wide AM” reverse variety — an accident where business-strike coins were struck with proof-style dies, widening the space between the “A” and “M” in “AMERICA.”
+Over 100,000 examples are believed to exist from multiple dies, making it an accessible yet historically significant variety.

-The Wide AM type is part of a small series that includes 1999 and 2000, first highlighted after John Wexler identified the 2000 Wide AM variety in 2001, linking the 1998 coin to a broader pattern of die variations across consecutive years.
+The Wide AM type is part of a small trilogy that includes 1999 and 2000.
+According to PCGS CoinFacts expert Jaime Hernandez, the 1998 is the second scarcest of the three years — rarer than 2000 but more available than 1999.
+The pattern was first highlighted after researcher John Wexler identified the 2000 Wide AM variety in 2001, linking the 1998 coin to a broader sequence of die mix-ups across consecutive years.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)